lextoumbourou/notes/notes/permanent/Disputing A Parking Fine with ChatGPT.md

 ![Title request](/_media/chatgpt1-title.png)

-I emailed that* from my phone and a day later received this response.
+I emailed that<small>*</small> from my phone and a day later received this response.

 ![Response from Council](_media/chatgpt1-response-email.png)